scilus/scilpy/docs/source/documentation/reconstruction/msmt_fodf.rst

 .. [multitissueCSD] Jeurissen et al. NeuroImage 2014, "Multi-tissue constrained spherical deconvolution for improved analysis of multi-shell diffusion MRI data".

-:instruction:`You may download the complete bash script to run the whole tutorial in one step:`

 `The complete b-tensor scripts tutorial bash script <msmt_fodf.sh>`_.